Grand National Fallers

 Which Grand National Fences Take The Most Horses?

-The Grand National fences which most horses fall at in history are:
+The Grand National fences, which most horses have fallen at in history, are:

 1. 60 fallers – 1st Grand National Fence